 Centre for Renaissance Studies

-The purpose of the centre is to maintain and strengthen the interdisciplinary evironment for teaching and research in Renaissance Studies across a wide range of disciplines, including philology (classical and modern languages), philosophy, history, literary history, art history, performative arts, musicology, archeology and church history.
+The purpose of the centre is to maintain and strengthen the interdisciplinary environment for teaching and research in Renaissance Studies across a wide range of disciplines, including philology (classical and modern languages), philosophy, history, literary history, art history, performative arts, musicology, archaeology and church history.

 Due to departmental reorganization and lack of human resources the centre has been passive during 2017-2018.

 The centre aims to gather both researchers with an interest in the Renaissance as a period c.
 1350-1650 – often corresponding to the Early Modern– and researchers with an interest in the Renaissance as a movement, often synonymous with Renaissance humanism.

 The centre is also inter-institutional welcoming members and affiliated researchers not only from the universities, but also from the museums, the Royal Library and other cultural institutions.

 The centre aims to strengthen and facilitate existing contacts with researchers abroad and to create new contacts between scholars at different institutions in Copenhagen and elsewhere.

 The steering committee of the centre counts four members (Mikael Bøgh Rasmussen, Hanne Kolind Poulsen, Peter Hauge, and Pia Schwarz Lausten, principal coordinator).
 However, all members of the network are invited to contact the steering group with proposals for seminars or ideas for other kinds of research presentations